The Crying Game (song): Boy George version

-English singer Boy George covered and released "The Crying Game" in 1992, and both this version and the original Dave Berry recordings were used as the theme to the 1992 Neil Jordan movie The Crying Game.
-George's version of the song was produced by the Pet Shop Boys and reached number 22 on the UK Singles Chart, number 15 on the US Billboard Hot 100, and number one in Canada and Iceland.
+English singer and songwriter Boy George covered and released "The Crying Game" in September 1992 by Spaghetti and Polydor Records, and both this version and the original Dave Berry recordings were used as the theme to the 1992 Neil Jordan movie The Crying Game.
+George's version of the song was produced by the Pet Shop Boys and reached number 22 on the UK Singles Chart, numbers 15 and 10 on the US Billboard Hot 100 and Cash Box Top 100, and number one in both Canada and Iceland.
 It became the biggest solo hit that George achieved in the US or Canada.
 The songs are heard during the end credits of the movie.

 This version was also featured in the Jim Carrey comedy film Ace Ventura: Pet Detective.
 This was a joke reference to the film The Crying Game, with which it shared a plot point.

+Background

+The Pet Shop Boys became involved in producing the song through the producer of The Crying Game film, Stephen Woolley.
+The duo had previously contributed the song "Nothing Has Been Proved", sung by Dusty Springfield, for the Woolley-produced 1989 film Scandal.
+Neil Tennant told NME in 1993, "I think George sings that song really well, he sounds a bit like Roy Orbison."

 Critical reception

-Larry Flick from Billboard complimented George's "genius reading" of the song.
+Larry Flick from Billboard magazine complimented George's "genius reading" of the song.
 Dave Sholin from the Gavin Report concluded, "It's been said again and again that all any performer needs is the right material to have a hit.
 Boy George is just the right singer to resurrect this song".
-Dennis Hunt from Los Angeles Times wrote, "Those who have seen the movie will understand why Boy George is the perfect choice to sing the moody, Pet Shop Boys-produced title song--easily George’s best vocal since the early Culture Club days."
+Dennis Hunt from Los Angeles Times wrote, "Those who have seen the movie will understand why Boy George is the perfect choice to sing the moody, Pet Shop Boys-produced title song--easily George's best vocal since the early Culture Club days."
 A reviewer from Music & Media felt it has the same "ethereal ambiance" as the one to TV series Twin Peaks, "punctuated by a similar big twanging guitar."

 Alan Jones from Music Week described it as "a strange little ballad, it's been pumped up in commercial house style by George, whose fragrantly fragile vocals never fail to impress."
-Frank DeCaro from Newsday found that the singer's version of "The Crying Game" is "the most mesmerizing vocal since Annie Lennox first asked "Why" last summer.
+Frank DeCaro from Newsday found that the singer's version of "The Crying Game" is "the most mesmerizing vocal since Annie Lennox first asked 'Why' last summer.
 And, it's produced by (and sounds like) Pet Shop Boys, another fave."
 He also declared it as a "lush, synth update" of Dave Berry's 1964 Brit Hit.
 Sam Wood from Philadelphia Inquirer wrote, "The gender-bending karma chameleon teams up with the Pet Shop Boys for a stunning version of the title song that drips with bittersweet languor."
 Charles Aaron from Spin said, "Heard it in a mall, wanted to weep in my Orange Julius."